Can I ride horses on a Pennsylvania rail trail?

 Horses and Horseback Riding Permitted

-The following trails allow full or partial horse access.
+The following Pennsylvania rail trails allow full or partial horse riding access.
 Please support them by making a donation or joining their support group.

 Horses are only permitted on three sections of this 150 mile trail, two of which are pretty short.
 They are listed west to east…